aws/amazon-ecs-logs-collector/README.md

 Download the tarball using your favourite Secure Copy tool.

 ## Example output
-The project can be used in normal or enable-debug mode.
-Enable debug is only available for Systemd init systems and Amazon Linux.
+The project can be used in normal, enable-debug or disable-debug mode.
+Enable & Disable debug is only available for Systemd init systems and Amazon Linux.

 ```
 # bash ecs-logs-collector.sh --help
-USAGE: ./ecs-logs-collector.sh [--mode=[brief|enable-debug]]
+USAGE: ./ecs-logs-collector.sh [--mode=[brief|enable-debug|disable-debug]]
        ./ecs-logs-collector.sh --help

 OPTIONS: